Centipede Sod Installation in North Carolina

 R

-Fertilize once a year with low Nitrogen fertilizer (5-10-30)
+Fertilize once per year with low-nitrogen fertilizer (5-10-30)